apache/apisix-website/blog/en/blog/2023/04/07/apisix-unity-group-q&a.md

 Create and deploy great projects.
 Provide more globally-used services.
 It's great to see your software used worldwide.

-**3. Is there anything we can do to improve our product or process for working together in the future?**
+**3. Is there anything we can do to improve APISIX or process for working together in the future?**

 I don't like to nitpick, but if you're really interested, I have mixed feelings regarding the bitnami's etcd dependency.
 I'd like it replaced to not rely on a component delivered by a 3rd party.